magneticio/vamp.io/content/resources/run vamp/quick setup/quick-setup-dcos.md

 title: DC/OS quick setup
 ---

-{{< warning title="Warning!" >}}
+{{< warning title="Beware!" >}}
-Quick setups are designed for demo purposes only - they are not production grade setups!
+Quick setups are designed for demo purposes only - they are not production grade.
 {{< /warning >}}

 ## Overview

 This quick setup will run Vamp, Mesos and Marathon, together with Zookeeper, Elasticsearch and Logstash on DC/OS.
 (We'll also give you some additional information for creating a custom Vamp setup).
+If you need help you can find us on [Gitter] (https://gitter.im/magneticio/vamp)

 #### Prerequisistes

-*  Running DC/OS cluster (1.7)
+*  Running DC/OS cluster (1.7) - we will be using DC/OS as our container-manager ([dcos.io](http://dcos.io)), but this guide will also work with Mesos and Marathon.

 #### In this quick setup we will: